-This type of speaking can lead to teasing by peers.
+This type of speaking can lead to teasing from peers.
 Studies of children with hypernasal speech have shown that normal-speaking children are less likely to want to play with children who speak this way.
-Studies of adults with hypernasality have shown that they are considered to be less intelligent and less attractive than normal speaking adults.
+Studies show that adults with hypernasality are considered to be less intelligent and less attractive than normal speaking adults.
 Employment opportunities can be severely limited for these people in our communication-based society.
-Our goal is to correct the speech disorder early in a child’s life so that a child’s speech blends seamlessly with their peers, and they can be understood by their family, friends and community.
+Our goal is to correct the speech disorder early in a child’s life so that a child’s speech blends seamlessly with their peers, and their family, friends, and community can understand them.

 What Normal Speech Involves

 Normal speech is a product of several systems working together.
 This includes muscles and structure of the lips, tongue, throat, lungs, and hearing.
 The coordinated movement of these structures results in making:

 - Making voice (whether normal, high, or low pitch)